Azure/Vision-AI-DevKit-Pages/docs/_docs/OOBE.md

     ![Dialog box for inserting the unique device code into]({{ '/assets/images/Enter_Code.png' | relative_url }})

 3. You should reach the following screen when your code is accepted.
+(Press 'OK' to close the pop-up messsage, if seen.)
     ![Screen confirming connection to Azure, then allowing selection of your Azure account]({{ '/assets/images/Connected_to_Azure.png' | relative_url }})

     - Use the `Switch directory` link to choose the GUID of your Azure subscription.